-Big agencies such as 123rf and Dreamstime have categorised so you can find plenty of what you want.
+Big agencies such as 123rf and Dreamstime have them categorised so you can find plenty of what you want.

 For example, if you want to tell the world about your new shared workspace, the obvious image would be a photo of the workspace.
 So get that photo, and remember to have people in the photo.
-People add interest to image.
-Readers themselves in the position of the people they see, in this case happily working in the new workspace.
+People add interest to an image.
+Readers put themselves in the position of the people they see, in this case happily working in the new workspace.